PTR rifle: Variants

 In 2010, the company released a new line of products chambered in 7.62×39mm known as the PTR-32 series.
 The PTR-32s are made exclusively with 16-inch barrels, and are available in the same configurations as the PTR-91 carbines.

 Calendar year 2011 saw the launch of another new product, the "PTR-GI", which is a throwback to the classic Cold War military styling of the original H&K G3.
 Also around 2011, PTR-91s began to be available with a welded scope rail, and are identifiable by an "R" in the model name.

-In 2015, PTR-91 rifles began to include paddle-magazine release for faster reloading.
+In 2015, PTR-91 rifles began to include paddle-magazine release for ambidextrous faster reloading.

+The PTR-63 is a variant chambered in 5.56x45mm NATO similar to the HK33 and HK G41.

 Reception

 PTR weapons have been featured in numerous gun magazines, such as Gun Tests, Guns and Weapons for Law Enforcement, American Rifleman, On Target, Shotgun News, and Gun World, all of which praised them for having good accuracy and reliability, characteristic of the weapon it was designed after.